stardomains3/oxproxion/README.md

 🤖 Multi-Model Support: Switch between different LLM bots and models.

+🤖 Chat with OpenRouter models or locally served models using Ollama, LM Studio or llama.cpp.

 💬 Chat Interface: A clean and intuitive interface for conversing with AI models.

 💾 Save & Load Chats: Save your text chat sessions and load them later to continue the conversation.